rharbird/microbit-challenges/docs/source/tutorials/data_types.rst

 	   sleep(2000)
 	   print("Number of presses: " + str(count))

-In this code, we count the number of button presses for button 'A' and print out the count every 2 seconds.
+Here we have used the variable ``myCount`` to count the number of button presses for button ``A``.
+Can you tell what else this snippet of code does?